 What’s more?
 If you want to take things at an even slower pace, simply cut out a thing or two.
 Simple.

 Wondering what you can do in London if you only have one day?
 This cool itinerary takes you to the city’s highlights.

-Alright, alright – I know you want to feast your eyes on Buckingham Palace and who am I to deny you?
-The monarchy’s official London residence is a pretty good place to start your London one day trip.
+Alright, alright – we know you want to feast your eyes on Buckingham Palace and who are we to deny you?
+The monarchy’s official London residence is a pretty good place to start your London one-day trip.

-The imposing Georgian palace isn’t the fanciest building in London, but even I’ll admit that it is pretty impressive – in no small part thanks to its gargantuan size.
+The imposing Georgian palace isn’t the fanciest building in London, but even we’ll admit that it is pretty impressive – in no small part thanks to its gargantuan size.

 The palace is monstrously large: it contains no fewer than 775 rooms, counting 52 bedrooms (and an additional 188 bedrooms for staff… because the Royal Family are so extra about everything).

 You can’t actually go inside for most of the year, but they do open the State Rooms for 10 weeks in the summer and a couple of other dates throughout the year to enable you to witness the truly OTT (dare we say it… garish) decor – including the thrones – up, close and personal.